Comments policy (from April 2026)

 A disclaimer

 All the above being noted, the information and any commentary on the law, tax or other issues contained in this blog are provided free of charge and for information purposes only.
-Every reasonable effort is made to make the information and commentary is accurate and up to date but no responsibility for its accuracy and correctness or for any consequences of relying on it is assumed by the author or the publisher.
+Every reasonable effort is made to ensure that the information and commentary are accurate and up to date, but no responsibility for their accuracy and correctness or for any consequences of relying on them is assumed by the author or the publisher.

-The information and commentary does not, and is not intended to, amount to professional advice to any person on a specific case or matter.
+The information and commentary do not, and are not intended to, amount to professional advice to any person on a specific case or matter.
 You are strongly advised to obtain specific, personal advice on any matter that concerns you and not to rely on the information or comments on this site.

 Data Protection Policy